dppa/Social-Media-Monitoring-Tool/README.md

 It brings together a group of peace and conflict resolution specialists, Natural Language Processing (NLP) experts, and programmers to solve computational problems in the Arabic dialect NLP context.

 ## Partnerships
-* UN Department of Political and Peacebuilding Affairs (DPPA)
+* UN Department of Political and Peacebuilding Affairs, Middle East Division (DPPA)
 * American University of Beirut (AUB)
 * The University of Edinburgh
 * Massachusetts Institute of Technology (MIT)